AJM Logo

 Vine Steet Combo

 For students with intermediate to advanced jazz experience, this combo focuses on ensemble performance, improvisation, and exploring more complex jazz theory concepts.
-Directed by Matt Baldwin.

 4

 An advanced-level combo for experienced students.
 This class develops high-level skills in jazz performance, improvisation, and jazz theory, with a focus on more challenging repertoire.
-Directed by Stan Kessler and Charles Williams.

 5